uncms-dev/uncms/docs/html-editor.md

 Use `uncms.models.HtmlField` to add HTML editing to your admin.
 `HtmlField` is a subclass of `TextField` which overrides the widget with a Trumbowyg text editor.
+The default text editor ships with a minimal set of useful plugins, including one to upload files directly to your [media library](media-app.md) from within your editor, and to choose from existing files in your library.

 Other than the widget, it works just like a `TextField`:

 ```python